gunnerhowe/portfolio/README.md

-# Portfolio Blog Starter
+# Personal Portfolio Website

-This is a porfolio site template includes:
+This is a porfolio site includes:

 - MDX and Markdown support
 - Optimized for SEO (sitemap, robots, JSON-LD schema)